McLeod Russel: Operations

 The company's corporate office is situated at 4, Mangoe Lane, Surendra Mohan Ghosh Sarani, Kolkata.
-As the world's largest producer of bulk tea, McLeod Russel has two state-of-the-art tea blending units - the Nilpur Blending Unit, in Assam and the Dubai Blending Unit, in Dubai.
-Both these blending units are extremely well-equipped with leading-edge technology, high-end machinery and an experienced staff.
+As the world's largest producer of bulk tea, McLeod Russel has two tea blending units - the Nilpur Blending Unit, in Assam and the Dubai Blending Unit, in Dubai.

 Since 2018 McLeod has to deal with a liquidity crisis.
 It is reported that in the company's Tea Estate in Assam "most of the working community lives in penury even today".